KP, Punjab elections: Justice Minallah questions whether assemblies were dissolved as per the Constitution

 ‘Want implementation of the Constitution’

-At the outset of the proceedings today, CJP Bandial noted that the court had to look into three things and maintained that the time for provincial elections was running out.
+At the outset of the hearing, CJP Bandial noted that the court had to look into three things and maintained that the time for provincial elections was running out.

 Here, Barrister Ali Zafar took the rostrum and said that he wanted to bring “things related to the president on record”.